rmtuckerphx/alexa-skill-serverless-starter-template/README.md

 ## First-Time-Only Setup
 1. Install [Node.js](https://nodejs.org/en/)
-    - If you are only using Node.js for Lambda development, consider installing the [version of Node.js](https://nodejs.org/en/download/releases/) that matches the [supported Lambda version](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)
+    - If you are only using Node.js for Lambda development, consider installing the [version of Node.js](https://nodejs.org/en/download/releases/) that matches the [supported Lambda version](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) which is v4.3.2
     - Installing Node.js will also install Node Package Manager (npm)
 2. Create an [Amazon Web Service account](https://aws.amazon.com/)
 3. Create a user instead of the AWS account root user: [Creating Your First IAM Admin User and Group](http://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) (save the .csv file locally)